These runes modify the subject. (Or more precisely, they evaluate at least one of their subexpressions with a modified subject.)

 Discussion

 "declares a type-inferred variable."
-If it has a type, =/
+If it has a type, =/ "declares a

 type-checked variable."